moj-analytical-services/intro-to-python/README.md

 To clone a github repository in JupyterLab, we need to use the command line/Terminal.
 To open the Terminal, click the `+` button in the top left and click on Terminal.
 You should see a command line prompt.

-Before we clone the repository, it is worth knowing some basic command which will allow you to navigate you directories and files in JupyterLab.
+Before we clone the repository, it is worth knowing some basic commands which will allow you to navigate your directories and files in JupyterLab.

 #### Task